-Council Tool is pleased to produce a line of premium axes called Velvicut®.
-This name was trademarked many years ago, back when an axe was part of the work day.
-When sharpness, the ability to hold an edge, and the feel of the tool made the day shorter -- or longer -- based on performance.
-With Velvicut®, our commitment is to combine centuries of axe-making expertise with modern manufacturing techniques and excellent materials to produce a line of axes for those who want the best.
-Velvicut® axe heads are patterned and styled with features that allow the axe to perform in an exceptional manner.
-The big things -- like material, shape and balance -- are certainly important.
-But the little things -- the slight taper here, the refining of the cheek there -- make the axe more pleasurable to use.
-As with all Council Tool products, they are Made in USA.
+Council Tool is pleased to offer a line of premium axes called VELVICUT®.
+This name was trademarked many years ago when an axe was part of the work day.
+When sharpness, the ability to hold an edge, and the feel of the tool made the day shorter – or longer – based on performance.
+With VELVICUT®, we combine centuries of axe making expertise with modern manufacturing techniques and excellent materials to produce a line of axes for those who want the best.
+VELVICUT® axe heads are patterned and produced with features that allow the axe to perform like the premium products they are.
+As with other Council Tool products, VELVICUT® axes are completely Made In USA.

 VELVICUT® axe heads are produced from 5160 grade alloy steel.
 This choice of steel grade is one of time-tested strength and edge-holding properties.
 These axe heads are drop forged around 2,000 degrees Fahrenheit.
 The eye hole is pierced with a punch while the axe head is still red hot.
 Forging produces a product with refined grain flow.
 As a result of forging the grain is continuous throughout the part, giving rise to a part with improved strength characteristics.
 Our people know about strength of character: our forgers have, on average, more than 26 years of experience.
 We guarantee your VELVICUT® axe head to last longer than you will.